Updated May 31, 2021

 There are big granting bodies in every field and country: the National Science Foundation, the National Institutes of Health, the National Endowment for the Humanities, or in Canada, the Social Sciences and Humanities Research Council, the Natural Sciences and Engineering Research Council, etc. Many of these bodies hire PhDs, sometimes exclusively, especially for things like proposal evaluation, grant administration, as project officers, and so on.

-This is just a quick list of places you can get paid to do research outside of academia… so if you’re terrified to make the jump out of the university, fear not!
-If you love research, you can do that!
-Let me know any other places you think of that you can get paid to research!
+This is just a quick list of research careers outside of academia… so if you’re terrified to make the jump out of the university, fear not!
+If you love research, you can do that in a ton of places.
+As you look at the world beyond the academy, you now have an idea of what kinds of research jobs are there.
+These 11 types of research careers will serve you well.